California: Early American period

 In 1849, a state Constitutional Convention was first held in Monterey.
 Among the first tasks of the convention was a decision on a location for the new state capital.
 The first full legislative sessions were held in San Jose (1850–1851).
 Subsequent locations included Vallejo (1852–1853), and nearby Benicia (1853–1854); these locations eventually proved to be inadequate as well.
 The capital has been located in Sacramento since 1854 with only a short break in 1862 when legislative sessions were held in San Francisco due to flooding in Sacramento.
 Once the state's Constitutional Convention had finalized its state constitution, it applied to the U.S. Congress for admission to statehood.
 On September 9, 1850, as part of the Compromise of 1850, California became a free state and September 9 a state holiday.

 During the American Civil War (1861–1865), California sent gold shipments eastward to Washington in support of the Union.
 However, due to the existence of a large contingent of pro-South sympathizers within the state, the state was not able to muster any full military regiments to send eastwards to officially serve in the Union war effort.
-Still, several smaller military units within the Union army were unofficially associated with the state of California, such as the "California 100 Company", due to a majority of their members being from California.
+Still, several smaller military units within the Union army, such as the "California 100 Company", were unofficially associated with the state of California due to a majority of their members being from California.

-At the time of California's admission into the Union, travel between California and the rest of the continental United States had been a time-consuming and dangerous feat.
-Nineteen years later, and seven years after it was greenlighted by President Lincoln, the First transcontinental railroad was completed in 1869.
+At the time of California's admission into the Union, travel between California and the rest of the continental U.S. had been a time-consuming and dangerous feat.
+Nineteen years later, and seven years after it was greenlighted by President Lincoln, the first transcontinental railroad was completed in 1869.
 California was then reachable from the eastern States in a week's time.

 Much of the state was extremely well suited to fruit cultivation and agriculture in general.
 Vast expanses of wheat, other cereal crops, vegetable crops, cotton, and nut and fruit trees were grown (including oranges in Southern California), and the foundation was laid for the state's prodigious agricultural production in the Central Valley and elsewhere.

 In the nineteenth century, a large number of migrants from China traveled to the state as part of the Gold Rush or to seek work.
-Even though the Chinese proved indispensable in building the transcontinental railroad from California to Utah, perceived job competition with the Chinese led to anti-Chinese riots in the state, and eventually the US ended migration from China partially as a response to pressure from California with the 1882 Chinese Exclusion Act.
+Even though the Chinese proved indispensable in building the transcontinental railroad from California to Utah, perceived job competition with the Chinese led to anti-Chinese riots in the state, and eventually the U.S. ended migration from China partially as a response to pressure from California with the 1882 Chinese Exclusion Act.